 Vacancies go quickly in late-July, which is peak wildflower season in this region so if you’re considering joining us you’ll want to make sure you can get a room first.
 And as soon as you sign up with us, we highly suggest that you book your room in Silverton.

-Chain hotels in Silverton are rare, but there are quite a few small, independently owned hotels.
+Silverton hosts quite a few small, independently owned hotels.
 Here are some of them (NOTE: We do NOT endorse any of them; this list is simply provided for your convenience):

 - The Avon